ocelotconsulting/ocelotconsulting.github.io/industries/telecom.md

     To help the client meet their goal, Ocelot put together a team of individuals with a history of developing and deploying modern web applications.
 These individuals joined a diverse team of other developers to help drive the product over the finish line.
 In addition to delivering on features, Ocelot participated in knowledge sharing with the rest of the team helping to establish best practices which could be shared across the organization.
   </div>
   <div class="padding-top-1">
-    In order to better understand the struggles faced by the Call Center representatives and build the right solution for them, members of the team shadowed the representatives through their day to day practices.
+    In order to better understand the struggles faced by the call center representatives and build the right solution for them, members of the team shadowed the representatives through their day to day practices.
 This close contact with the end users allowed the team to provide a solution that not only solved the high-level business problem but was intuitive and user friendly.
   </div>
   <div class="padding-top-1">
     Over the course of six months Ocelot and the rest of the development team successfully completed the development of the updated ordering system and ensured that its release and adoption was successful.